SolutionsDesign/HnD/README.md

 HnD stands for Help and Discuss and starting with v3, it is running on .Net core 3.1+ with 100% LLBLGen Pro code.
 It offers site owners a flexible and fast customer support system with, among other features: email notification, attachments, secure forums so only the topicstarter and people with a given action right can see / access the thread, search etc. etc. It's open source and you can download it for free.

-To see HnD  in action, go to [https://www.llblgen.com/tinyforum](http://www.llblgen.com/tinyforum) (this site will be migrated to v3 a.s.a.p.)
+To see HnD  in action, go to [https://www.llblgen.com/tinyforum](http://www.llblgen.com/tinyforum)

 ## Requirements
 * Asp.net core MVC 3.1+